 This framework helps you get a flow for your writing and how you want to write for the most impact as seen below.

 Next off, the three rhetorical appeals.

-If all of this sounds strange to you, you should read this post and come back here.
+If all of this sounds strange to you, you should read our post about how to write 18 high-performance headlines in 10 minutes and come back here.